The Carbondale Wild West Rodeo Cares about Community

 The CWWRA took over the rodeo in 2005 from a private (for profit) rodeo promoter.
 Upon taking over the Carbondale rodeo, the CWWRA was formed.

 The CWWRA completed its 15th rodeo season in August 2019.
-We look forward to our 16th season in 2020.
-Join us for 12 rodeo nights every Thursday from June 4th to August 22nd.
+We look forward to our 16th season in 2021 after the hiatus due to the 2020 pandemic.
+Join us for 12 rodeo nights every Thursday from June 3rd to August 19th.

 The CWWRA is run by a 4 person Board of Directors who are not paid a dime for their efforts and the rodeo itself is put on 12 weeks every summer by a mostly volunteer group that is put together by the CWWRA Board.
 Naturally, the stock contractors, the announcer, the judges, rodeo secretary, arena director, security people, gate people (taking money) and a few others are paid every week for their efforts.